tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 One day, I watched her skitter up the chimney, her body rapidly disappearing into the fireplace’s black maw, nails audibly scratching against the brick.

-*“I think I found him, Jim!”* she proclaimed.
+*“I think I found him, Jim!”* she proclaimed, the words echoing faintly into the living room from somewhere deep inside the chimney.

 And then, there was nothing.